damienbod/aspnetcore-standup-securing-apis/README.md

 - Schemes

-## Using certificates to protect APIs

-- using a client/server certificates
-- mtls and the access token
+## SignalR, web sockets

-## Legacy, unsecure flows, rely on the network security
+# Legacy, unsecure flows, rely on the network security

 - What about SAS?
 - What about username & password to get an access token?
 - Firewalls, Gateways?

 # Examples identity provider clients: